Last updated: 13th July 2020

 We collect and process information so we are able to:

 When you use medCrowd, we collect limited, anonymous data.
-Our servers will record IP address of the computer you are using along with information about your browser and operating environment, date and time, the page you accessed, and any referring page.
-In addition, we analyse access patterns in various ways, including using a service called Google Analytics.
+Our servers will record your browser and operating environment, date and time, the page you accessed, and any referring page.
 We use this information to generate statistics, analyse navigational patterns and measure activity so we can improve medCrowd.

 We may use third parties to perform functions such as hosting or payment processing on our behalf.
-Such third parties may be provided with access to your information if needed to perform their specific functions, but may not use such information for any other purpose.
+Such third parties may be provided with access to your information if needed to perform their specific functions, but they may not use the information for any other purpose.
+These third parties will be EU entities that must comply with the GDPR or US entities who are registered with the Privacy Shield framework.

 We may sell, share or otherwise transfer information about visitors to medCrowd in an anonymous or aggregate form with third parties including advertisers, business partners, and sponsors, for the purposes of, without limitation, understanding customer trends and patterns and managing and improving our business relationships.